Assader/dawn-ng/README.md

 ## Build options

-`DAWN_MEMORY_AUDITING` Every *alloc memory operation is being recorded.
+`DAWN_MEMORY_AUDIT` Every *alloc memory operation is being recorded.
 Sending SIGUSR1 provides you an overview of allocated memory blocks, their size and where exactly in the code (file, line) the allocation was made.

 `DAWN_LOG_TO_SYSLOG` Send logs to syslog.
 Otherwise, stderr will be used and log level will prepend the message in form of \<E\>, \<W\>, etc.

 `DAWN_VERBOSE_LOGS` Prepend log message with message location in form of file:function:line.

-`DAWN_NO_DEBUG_LOGS` WIP.
+`DAWN_NO_DEBUG_LOGS` User see no debug messages if log level is lower than DEBUG, arguments for the message are still evaluated though.
+Compiling dawn-ng with this option may result in slight performance upgrade.

 `DAWN_LOCK_FREE_DATASTORAGE` WIP.